noriyukipy/go-httpjson/README.md

 ### ValidateAndDecode

-`ValidateAndDecode` function checks HTTP request with JSON body and decode JSON to struct.
+`ValidateAndDecode` first checks HTTP request method and header, then decode JSON body to struct.
+`ValidateAndDecode` returns both error and corresponded StatusCode.

+When validation or decode fails, the StatusCode has corresponded error code.
+Therefore, the StatusCode can be set as a status code for a HTTP response.

+StatusCode is set to `http.StatusOK` if the both of them are success.

 ```go
 type User struct {